PhonologicalCorpusTools/CorpusTools/docs/source/downloading_and_installing.rst

 pre-requisites before PCT can function properly.
 For Mac and Windows machines, we have created executable files that bundle most of the dependencies and the PCT software itself into a single package.
 Using these is the easiest / fastest way to get PCT up and running on your machine.
-Note: PCT v 1.4.1 is confirmed to work on Mac OS 10.13 and higher, but may have issues on earlier OS platforms
+Note: PCT v 1.4.1 is confirmed to work on Mac OS 10.13 and higher, but may have issues on earlier OS platforms.

 Download
 ========